smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 These tables should not be changed from their default values unless international language support requires it.
 Please contact SMA Support for assistance if it is believed that these table names might need to be changed.
-An SMA technical analyst should evaluate a special \"trace log\" of an Operator Replay session in order to help determine whether a change to the displayable text translation tables will be required.
+An SMA technical analyst should evaluate a special "trace log" of an Operator Replay session in order to help determine whether a change to the displayable text translation tables will be required.

-To specify a numeric CCSID character set in the Table field, type the special value of \"\*CCSID\" into the Library field.
+To specify a numeric CCSID character set in the Table field, type the special value of "\*CCSID" into the Library field.
 If one table uses a CCSID number, then both tables must use a CCSID number.
 It is not allowed to mix a translation table name with a CCSID character set number.